Top unique experiences in Vietnam

 Nothing like I’d experienced before.

 My memorable experiences were many, but I’ve tried to list the top five, which despite being hyped and touristy, were totally worth doing.
+Here are the top unique experiences in Vietnam according to me.

 (1) Cruise along the Ha Long Bay